We never have enough time for testing, so let’s just write the test first.

 Q4 – Contains system qualities testing to verify the system meets its Nonfunctional Requirements (NFRs), as exhibited in part by Enablers tests.
 They are typically supported by a suite of automated testing tools, such as load and performance, designed specifically for this purpose.
-Since any system changes can violate conformance with NFRs, they must be run continuously, or at least whenever is reasonably practical.
+Since any system changes can violate conformance with NFRs, they must be run continuously, or at least whenever it’s practical.

 Quadrants 1 and 2 test the functionality of the system.
-When these tests are developed before the code is committed, that is described as Test-First.
+When the tests are developed before the code is committed, it’s described as Test-First.
 These methods include both test-driven development (TDD) and acceptance test-driven development (ATDD).
 Both use test automation to support continuous integration, team velocity, and development effectiveness.
 Quadrants 1 and 2 are described below; Quadrants 3 and 4 are described in the companion articles Release on Demand and Nonfunctional Requirements, respectively.

 Test-Driven (Test-First) Development

 Beck and others have defined a set of XP practices described under the umbrella label of test-driven development, or TDD.
 As described below, the focus is on writing the unit test before the code:

 - Write the test first.
-Writing the test first ensures that the developer understands the required behavior of the new code.
+This ensures that the developer understands the required behavior of the new code.

 - Run the test and watch it fail.
 Because there is no code to be tested yet, this may seem silly initially, but it accomplishes two useful objectives: It tests the test itself and any harnesses that hold the test in place.
 It also illustrates how the system will fail if the code is incorrect.